SuitedxD/Pancake/docs/plugins-guidelines.md

 # Plugin Guidelines

 Welcome!
-In this section you will find everything you need to know to ensure a successful integration of your plugin in Pancake.
+In this section, you will find everything you need to know to ensure a successful integration of your plugin into Pancake.

-## Requirements and prohibitions for submitting plugins:
+## Requirements and Prohibitions for Submitting Plugins

-- 1. Always explain clearly how your plugin works.
-What it does, how it does it, usage examples, etc. A vague, confusing, or non-existent explanation will cause your plugin to be rejected, so be clear.
-We don't care if it's a long or short explanation, as long as you clearly describe how it works.
-You can include this clearly explanation in code comments.
+To maintain the quality and security of Pancake, we ask all developers to follow these basic rules:

+- **Provide a clear explanation of your plugin.**
+  Explain what your plugin does, how it works, and include usage examples.
+Vague, confusing, or missing explanations will result in rejection.
+It doesn’t have to be long — clarity is what matters.
+This explanation can be included as comments in the code.

+- **Always specify a category.**
+  This is mandatory.
+If your plugin does not have a clearly specified category (such as "Fun", "Moderation", "Utility", etc.), it will be postponed or rejected.
+Categories help us classify and organize plugins for users and ensure compatibility within Pancake's system.

-- 2. Your code must be readable, organized, and compatible.
+- **Your code must be readable, organized, and compatible.**
-Make sure your code is clean and error-free.
-A code disorganized, buggy, or incompatible with Pancake will be rejected.
+  Submissions must be clean, error-free, and fully compatible with Pancake's system.
+Poorly written or buggy code will be rejected.

-- 3. No external libraries allowed.
+- **External libraries are not allowed.**
-For security reasons, we do not allow libraries not included in Pancake's codebase.
+  For security reasons, only the libraries already included in Pancake’s core are permitted.
+Do not import or rely on external dependencies.

-- 4. Access to system files or use of dangerous functions is prohibited.
+- **Access to system files or use of dangerous functions is strictly prohibited.**
-For security reasons, functions such as:
+  Functions and modules such as:
-`os, open(), eval, exec, subprocess, requests, etc.` are not allowed.
+  `os`, `open()`, `eval`, `exec`, `subprocess`, `requests`, and similar are **not** allowed under any circumstances.

-- 5. Do not use generic or already used names.
+- **Avoid using generic or already existing names.**
-Avoid using generic names like "MyPlugin" or "command-1" in classes or in the name of your plugin itself.
-Make sure your class and command names aren't already taken or used in other plugins.
+  Do not name your plugin or classes using common or placeholder names such as `MyPlugin`, `Plugin1`, etc. Make sure your names are unique and not already used by existing plugins.

-Note: Any malicious code or attempted scam will be penalized.
+**Note: Submitting malicious code or any form of scam will result in immediate penalties.**

-## Penalties for non-compliance with the Guidelines
+## Penalties for Non-Compliance with the Guidelines
-The penalties can vary in intensity but here they are ordered from lowest to highest penalty.

-- **Plugin Postponed**: This may be caused because we find one or more errors, bugs, or a simple incompatibility error.
-In any case, your plugin won't be discarded, but it will be postponed from being integrated into Pancake.
-We'll let you know, and depending on the reason, we'll see what the best way to resolve it is.

-- **Plugin Rejected**: Your plugin is rejected for Pancake integration, meaning that unless you attempt to submit it later, it won't be integrated.
-We'll let you know, along with the reason for the rejection.
-You can resubmit it once you've made all the necessary corrections.
+The following penalties may be applied if a submission violates one or more of the guidelines.
+They are listed from the least to the most severe:

+1. **Plugin Postponed**
+   This applies when we detect bugs, compatibility issues, or other minor problems.
+Your plugin is not discarded but temporarily postponed until the issues are resolved.
+We will inform you of the reasons and assist you in addressing them if needed.

+2. **Plugin Rejected**
+   The plugin does not meet the minimum requirements and is rejected from integration.
+You will be notified along with the reason.
+Once corrected, you may submit it again for review.

+3. **Blacklisted**
-- **Blacklisted**: In case of suspicious activity, you will be blacklisted, which means you won't be able to submit code or access to certain Pancake services unless we confirm you're not engaging in malicious activity.
+   If suspicious or potentially harmful behavior is detected, you will be blacklisted.
+This means you will be unable to submit code or access certain Pancake-related services until the issue is resolved and trust is restored.

+4. **Permanent Ban**
-- **Closing of doors**: As the name suggests, you will be banned from the Discord server and will not be able to access or use Pancake services again.
+   In cases of severe violations — such as proven malicious intent — you will be permanently banned from the Pancake Discord server and denied access to all Pancake services.
+This action is final and non-negotiable.

+# FAQ

-If you have any questions, please let us know on our Discord server.
+If you have any questions or concerns, feel free to reach out via our official Discord server.